AlexxIT/WebRTC/README.md

 In case of any problems, check:

 1. Check that you have installed the integration on the "Settings > Devices & Services" page
-2. Check that you don't have any erros in "Settings > System > Logs" page
+2. Check that you don't have any errors in "Settings > System > Logs" page
 3. Check if default video with Bunny works:

 ```yaml